Quantum harmonic free energies for biomolecules and nanomaterials: Discussion

-An additional advantage of the current approach is that the cost may be continually tuned.
-This is relevant to new applications, for example in the computational screening for therapeutics~\cite{grimme2018computational,mardirossian2020novel}, where less precise estimates are an acceptable tradeoff for speed.
-Although the harmonic approximation is not necessarily quantitative in biomolecular systems, the increased facility to obtain harmonic estimates also raises the possibility for new approaches to compute anharmonic contributions to free energies.
-In summary, the technique presented here suggests that the estimation of free energy effects at the quantum mechanical level for systems with hundreds or thousands of atoms need not be considered a future challenge~\cite{grimme2018computational}, but one which can be begin to be addressed today.
+In summary, the technique presented here suggests that the estimation of harmonic free energy effects at the quantum mechanical level for systems with hundreds or even more than a thousand of atoms need not be considered a future challenge~\cite{grimme2018computational}, but one which can be begin to be addressed today.